Barozzi/catf-starter/README.md

 ﻿# CATF-Starter

 This project contains the structure required to begin implementing tests using the Community Automated Testing Framework, CATF SpecFlow steps, and SpecFlow.
+The only prerequisite is a recent copy of Visual Studio on a computer that can access your store.
+These instructions were created with Visual Studio Community 2015, though any recent version of Visual Studio should work with minor changes.

 ## To use this project
 1. Install the SpecFlow and NUnity Test Adapter extensions into Visual Studio